cmaloney/dcos-docs/_pages/usage/services/velocity.md

 ## Running Velocity

 The first time Velocity runs, it populates the directory on your NFS share with a basic Jenkins configuration and a pre-selected set of plugins.
 If Marathon needs to restart the task on a different host, the container automatically mounts your existing data directory, including job configurations, build history, and installed plugins.
-For future versions of DCOS, we are planning to add support for other distributed file systems and leverage the external persistent volume support coming soon to DCOS.
+For future versions of DC/OS, we are planning to add support for other distributed file systems and leverage the external persistent volume support coming soon to DC/OS.

 1. Verify that Velocity is installed and healthy.